CreamEgg/anoop.sebastian.github.io/README.md

 mysoftwareprojects
 ==================

-This repository holds code for my software projects that I work in my free time.
+This repository holds my software projects that I work in my free time.

-The "Pick Your Lotto" has been publish to the android market. https://play.google.com/store/apps/details?id=com.cream.egg
+The "Pick Your Lotto" has been published to the Google Play Store. https://play.google.com/store/apps/details?id=com.cream.egg